-Participants get two minutes to think about and answer for themselves the following questions:
+Participants get two minutes to think about and answer for themselves the following questions (you could also ask them to write it down):

 - What is the core, the essence of the problem?
 How do you look at the situation?
 What were the causes?
 What role did the student play?
 Or simply by completing the sentence: This is a problem for x because... - How would you solve this problem (first person point of view, present tense)?